Shengyuan-Cai/Shengyuan/content/authors/admin/_index.md

 ---

 Hi!
 My name is Shengyuan Cai.
 I am a postgraduate student at Imperial College London supervised by Prof. Simon R. Schultz.
-Before that, I did my bachelors at school of science in electrical and information engineering, ChongXin Colledge (Innovation Key Class), Shandong University.
-Please see my Linkedin to know more.
+Before that, I did my bachelor's at the School of Electrical and Information Engineering, ChongXin Colledge (Innovation Key Class), Shandong University.
+Please see my LinkedIn to know more.
 My current research interests are neurobehavior, brain development, and representation learning, etc.
 {style="text-align: justify;"}